I: The Crisis and The Royal Mission

 24. King Alfred the Great’s Role as Editor and Compiler

-Beyond commissioning the work, Alfred’s contribution to the prose corpus was far more active than that of a simple royal patron; rather, he functioned significantly as a meticulous editor and compiler.
+Beyond commissioning the work, Alfred did more than serve as a simple royal patron in contributing to the prose corpus.
+He acted significantly as a meticulous editor and compiler.
 Consequently, he took personal responsibility for reviewing, refining, and systematizing the translations produced by his scholarly team.
-Furthermore, this hands-on approach was necessary to ensure both the high theological integrity and the rigorous linguistic consistency of all the resulting texts.
+Furthermore, this hands-on approach was necessary for maintaining high theological integrity.
+It was also essential for achieving rigorous linguistic consistency in all the resulting texts.
 Therefore, his editorial decisions were instrumental in standardizing the Old English prose style and vocabulary across the entire corpus.
-Moreover, by involving himself in the fine details of the texts, Alfred ensured that the moral and political messaging aligned perfectly with his vision for a unified and pious kingdom.
+Moreover, Alfred involved himself in the fine details of the texts.
+He ensured that the moral messaging aligned with his vision for a unified kingdom.
+He also ensured that the political messaging aligned with his vision for a pious kingdom.
 Thus, his editorial pen was essential for creating a coherent, authoritative body of national literature.

 25. The Selection of Texts for Moral Utility